abhillman/urban-tweet/README.md

 Dependencies are:
 - httplib2 for downloading from Urban Dictionary
-- bs4 for parsing HTML documents from Urban Dictionary
+- bs4 (aka BeautifulSoup) for parsing HTML documents from Urban Dictionary
 - twitter (i.e. python-twitter) for posting to twitter

 Aryeh Hillman (c) 2014